-The Census Bureau Seeks Comments on the Longitudinal Employer-Household Dynamics
+The Census Bureau's Longitudinal Employer-Household Dynamics Proposed Changes

-The Census Bureau is seeking comments on its Longitudinal Employer-Household Dynamics (LEHD) information collection.
-Comments are due on this collection for the Local Employment Dynamics (LED) data series by February 6, 2017.
+The Census Bureau sought comments on its Longitudinal Employer-Household Dynamics (LEHD) information collection, which were due on this collection for the Local Employment Dynamics (LED) data series by February 6, 2017.

 LEHD Information Collection Methods